-Americans Came to Fight in Afghanistan — Another Came to Die
+Americans Came to Fight in Afghanistan — Another Came to Die | www.ozy.com

 Why you should care

-Because thousands of young western men are attracted to terrorist groups abroad.
+Because thousands of young Western men are attracted to terrorist groups abroad.

 Johnny Micheal Spann and Dave Tyson knew they were at war in Afghanistan, but they weren’t expecting a fight on Nov.
 25, 2001.
 That day, the two CIA agents were interrogating about 600 Taliban fighters — some al-Qaida trained — in the courtyard of a remote fortress called Qala-i-Jangi.
 The prisoners of war had just surrendered to the U.S.-backed Northern Alliance, or so Spann and Tyson thought.

 Although vastly outnumbered by the prisoners, Spann leaned in to ask one of the foreign fighters why he came to Afghanistan.
 “To kill you,” the man answered, before lunging at Spann.
 Within seconds, dozens of other prisoners threw themselves at Spann, overpowering him on the ground while clawing and scratching at his flesh.
 Under the pile of bodies, Spann managed to fire his AK-47 and then his pistol until he ran out of bullets.
-He was the first American casualty in the war on terror, but he didn’t die without a fight.
+He was the first American killed in action in the war on terror, but he didn’t die without a fight.

 “It wasn’t unusual to have false surrenders,” said Robert Young Pelton, an American Canadian journalist who covered the battle.
 “Sometimes there were up to a thousand Taliban fighters and just a few dozen guards, so there was no sense of control over them.”